Disney’s Coronado Springs Resort Review

 Dining

-As far as El Mercado goes, they will have a kids’ meal at every station.
-Pre-made salads and sandwiches are available in the cooler, like a gas station.
-And there are a variety of drinks available in the cases.
+As far as El Mercado goes, they have a kids’ meal at every station.
+Pre-made salads and sandwiches are available in the cooler.
+A variety of drinks are available in the cases.

 Oh, and that fantastic bakery case that used to be in El Mercado is gone.
 Instead, you have a few convenience store racks of items that are arguably not freshly baked.

-Rix Sports Bar and Grill is a table service restaurant and lounge that has become popular.
-I stopped in here during this stay to see what all the fuss was about.
+Rix Sports Bar and Grill is a popular table service restaurant and lounge.
+I stopped in during this stay to see what all the fuss was about.

-It turns out it was delicious.
+It turned out to be delicious.
 I had a colossal turkey sandwich.
-It was so huge I had half of it for lunch and enjoyed the other half in my room for dinner later that evening.
+It was so huge that I had half of it for lunch and enjoyed the other half in my room for dinner later that evening.

 When I asked my server if they had coffee, she offered to prepare me a specialty cup.
 I went with a cappuccino.